companydotcom/vastly/CONTRIBUTING.md

 ### Contributing to the submodule from this repo

-From the wave repo, if you want to modify the submodule, you **must first cd into that submodule**.
+From the vastly repo, if you want to modify the submodule, you **must first cd into that submodule**.
 For example, `cd apps/docs/pages` will switch your terminal to that submodules current branch.
 Be sure to keep track of which branch you are on - main branch, develop, or feature branch etc.

 ### Pulling submodules changes into this repo